UP2018781/Coursework22/README.md

   - design a database system that is accessible for the server.
   - impliment the database system

-- short term goals
-  - create an algorithm that places a set number of items on the page, a 3x6 for example.
-  - make sure the items are placed in the correct place when the user resizes the page, when theyre on mobile and any other scenario.
-  - gridbox css?

 ### done

 ### maybe